Lodestar

 Retain and pay nothing; distribute and pay 22 %

 Estonia runs two tax systems in parallel.
-Personal income tax is a clean 22 % flat rate with a basic allowance of € 8,400 per year.
-Corporate tax is formally 22 %, but only on distributed profits: retained earnings inside an Estonian OÜ are taxed at 0 % indefinitely.
+Personal income tax is a clean 22 % flat rate with a basic exemption of € 8,400 per year, granted to every resident from 2026 regardless of what they earn.
+Corporate tax is formally 22 %, but only on distributed profits: retained earnings inside an Estonian OÜ are never taxed while they stay there.
 The question for any founder, remote worker, or e-resident is which system applies to their income.

 Most countries tax corporate profit when it is earned.
 Estonia taxes it when it leaves the company.
 An Estonian OÜ (private limited company) can accumulate profits for years, reinvest them, pay salaries, and fund operations without triggering corporate income tax.
 The 22 % rate applies only when the company distributes a dividend to its shareholders.